react-ui-org/react-ui/src/docs/contribute/css.md

         └── theme.scss            Default theme, a collection of hundreds of CSS custom properties
 ```

+### Cascade Layers

+React UI CSS is organized into [cascade layers], each with its own specificity
+level.
+The layers are as follows:

+1. `@layer theme` — a collection of hundreds of [CSS custom properties] that
+   define the look and feel of your UI.
+2. `@layer foundation` — mandatory ground-zero CSS for components and other
+   styling.
+Includes sublayers like `@layer foundation.generic` and
+   `@layer foundation.elements`.
+3. `@layer helpers` — small styling abstractions that can be used across the
+   whole UI.
+4. `@layer components` — component styles are written as CSS modules which
+   output into this layer.
+Also, each component has its own cascade layer, e.g.
+   `@layer components.modal`.
+5. `@layer utilities` — tiny classes to control selected CSS properties,
+   forcing them with `!important`.

+Any custom CSS can be added to the end of the cascade, but it's recommended to
+use any of the existing layers to keep the CSS organized.

+👉 With `!important` styles, layered styles take precedence over unlayered
+styles.

 ## CSS Modules

 For components, React UI leverages [CSS modules] (not to be confused with